Helen Clay Frick, Art Patron and Philanthropist

 Cover Page web address: <

-http://johnbrashear.tripod.com/frick.html >
+https://johnbrashear.tripod.com/frick.html >

 Master Index web address: <

-http://johnbrashear.tripod.com/frick.html#masterindex >
+https://johnbrashear.tripod.com/frick.html#masterindex >

 Web address of this web page: <

-http://johnbrashear.tripod.com/frickarchives.html >
+https://johnbrashear.tripod.com/frickarchives.html >

 Contact Web Site Administrator: